top of page

 How long does counselling last?

 Again, this is for the client to decide.
 I am happy to work with clients in the short, medium or long-term.
 We will probably agree to meet for a few weeks (usually 4-6) and then review how things are going.
 Reviewing the situation every few weeks will help us to see how things are progressing and will indicate if something in the counselling relationship needs to be addressed.
 However, the decision about whether to continue or to end counselling will be yours.
+If we decide to work in a trauma focused way using the tri-phasic model I am trained in then this will mostly likely be 16-20 sessions (the latter stage/stages may be spaced out if required).

 Beauty Bank Counselling